 Philippa Brown is an interdisciplinary artist based in Cardiff and is currently studying for an MFA at Cardiff School of Art and design (2018/19).

-Her current work explores the use of symbolism and different methods of documenting behaviour and actions to explore how women are represented and in the sculptural possibilities and relationships between objects, body and space.
+My current work explores the use of symbolism and different methods of documenting behaviour and actions to explore how women are represented and in the sculptural possibilities and relationships between objects, body and space.

 These processes and working practices have evolved as a result of an interest in materials, decoration and adornment.
 I enjoy the dialogue and relationships between the old/new, intentional/accidental, beautiful/ugly, formal/informal.